Worship Music (album): Touring

 Anthrax spent the following two years touring in support of Worship Music.
 The band started the tour with the "big four" shows alongside Metallica, Slayer, and Megadeth, which took place in the summer of 2011.
 Due to the birth of his child, Ian missed the European leg of the tour; Sepultura guitarist Andreas Kisser acted as a fill-in.
 Ian was able to make an appearance in Milan, Italy, joining the band and Kisser for half of the setlist.
 Anthrax continued touring in late 2011.
 In October and November, Anthrax embarked on a 23 date US tour co-headlining with Testament and openers Death Angel.
 These three bands resumed performing together in early 2012.
 The trio announced further dates in the US and Canada in the fall of 2012, with Testament promoting their then-new album, Dark Roots of Earth.
 Anthrax teamed up with Motörhead for a ten show UK tour in November.
 In January 2013, it was announced that Caggiano had left the band.
 He was replaced by Shadows Fall guitarist Jonathan Donais.

 Anthrax was announced as the headliner for the third annual Metal Alliance US tour, which endured through March and April 2013.
 Supporting acts included Exodus, Municipal Waste, and Holy Grail, with the headliner Anthrax performing Among the Living in its entirety.
 Charlie Benante has been taking time off from gigs outside the US because of personal reasons.
 His place was filled in by drummer Jon Dette during these shows.
 The group filmed their performance at Santiago, Chile, with Benante on drums, for the DVD album Chile On Hell.
-The tour ended with a show at San Bernardino, California, at the two-year anniversary of the album's release.
+The tour ended with a show at San Bernardino, California, at the second anniversary of the album's release.
 After finishing the tour, the band took a short break before reconvening to start work on a new album.